DirSwe-Art/RoLA_DirSweArt/Kafka-TIG/Extras_README.md

 InfluxDB Token
 ```

-'send_multivariate_dataset_to_influxdb' is a Python script that sends the datapoints from the specified csv file.
-of format 'timestamp', 'value', 'value', 'value', 'value', ....., 'value'  (Check the file multivariate_dataset.csv for reference) to InfluxDB.
+'send_multivariate_dataset_to_influxdb' is a Python script that sends the datapoints from the specified csv file of format 'timestamp', 'value', 'value', 'value', 'value', ....., 'value'  (Check the file multivariate_dataset.csv for reference) to InfluxDB.